Research

 • Data management pipelines: Automated data collection, quality control, and visualization platforms

-Technical innovations:
+Technical areas:

 • Open-source hardware designs for hydrological monitoring